richardthorp/rodeo/testing.md

 2. In the footer, check that the same links are visible on screens above 768px wide as well as the copyright information.
 3. On a screen smaller than 768px wide, ensure that the navigation links are hidden and replaced by the menu icon.
     * Click on the menu icon and ensure that the dropdown menu is triggered and that the links are correct.
-4. On a screen smaller than 768px wide, ensure that the copyright information is visible, and in place of the 3 navigation links there is one link to go 'BACK TO TOP'.
+4. On a screen smaller than 768px wide, in the footer ensure that the copyright information is visible, and in place of the 3 navigation links there is one link to go 'BACK TO TOP'.
 5. Mouseover the 'RODEO' logo
     * Ensure the cursor becomes a pointer.
 6. Click on the 'RODEO' logo